Holiday festivities, high heels and foot pain, Oh My!

 Nothing can lift the spirits like a sassy new pair of high heels.
-Heels were a lot more comfortable in your 20s and 30s then in your 40s, and 50s, Feet change with age, and some of those changes can make wearing high heels a lot less comfortable.
-One of the most common: a loss of fat in the bottom of the foot, so if you must wear them at all, take a few precautions, and catch and treat problems early on.
-Doing so will make the time you spend in spikes a happier day for your feet, especially with the holiday season festivities and fancy attire is often required.
+Heels were a lot more comfortable in your 20s and 30s than in your 40s, and 50s.
+Feet change with age, and some of those changes can make wearing high heels a lot less comfortable.
+One of the most common: a loss of fat in the bottom of the foot, so if you must wear them at all, take a few precautions, and treat problems early on.
+Doing so will make the time you spend in spikes a happier day for your feet, especially with the holiday season festivities when fancy attire is often required.

 If you’re going to wear heels..